Emunemu1/Dreycamp-sample/README.md

 # Dreycamp-sample
-this is a test repo for code-campus international students in Abuja
+This is a test repo for code-campus international students in Abuja